 6. Your Headline.

 Your headline is the first impression you give.
 Make it clear and make yourself stand out.
 Remember that you want to be easily found and make an impact at the same time.
 However, achieving one doesn’t always guarantee the other.
-Your headline should contain, at the very least, your current title, expertise, and mission & vision.
+Your headline should contain, at the very least, 3 elements: your current title, your expertise, and your mission & vision.
 Tip: “Founder @ YouLynq.me | B2B Marketing | LinkedIn | Grow your Network to?”

 7. About / Your Summary.

 Be creative, choose a trendy bullet point, and use it consistently.
 For inspiration, visit https://coolsymbol.com/.
 As the word “about” suggests, this section is about you.
 Utilize this area to your advantage since it forms part of your first impression, and clients are highly likely to read it.
 Apply three rules: share something about yourself as a person, highlight your accomplishments, and keep it concise.
 Avoid using buzzwords and provide concrete examples.
 You can use the following structure: a personal note, fields of expertise, years of experience, highlights, relevant projects + client names, responsibilities, and results.
 Strive for a balance between descriptive text and bullet points.
 If you want to make a strong impression, try using a different font occasionally, while still maintaining consistency.
 For inspiration, visit https://lingojam.com/boldtextgenerator.
-Tip: Include some prominent companies you have done business with.
+Tip: Include some prominent companies you have done business with and of course, use ChatGPT 😉

 8. Your Experiences.

 As mentioned earlier, consistency is key.
 Even if your experience goes back a long way, try to use the same structure in the description, as you did for your other experiences.
 Be smart when explaining your roles.
 Your experience is a valuable asset, so present it in a clear and structured manner.
 Also, take a look at job descriptions and “borrow” some smart keywords.
 If you’ve held multiple roles, don’t be shy to mention all of them: “Owner | Development & Advisory | Business Lover.”
 It’s also important to avoid using buzzwords and rely solely on bullet points.
+Don’t forget to fill out the description part as well with 2 elements: Your responsibilities and your achievements.
 Tip: Add a website to your experience and ensure that you and all your colleagues are linked to the same Company Page.

 9. Use Data.